-This manual contains important instructions for safe and efficient handling of SVCam cameras (hereinafter referred to as "camera").
-This manual is part of the camera and must be kept accessible in the immediate vicinity of the camera for any person working on or with this camera.
+This manual contains important instructions for safe and efficient handling of SVCam products.
+This manual is part of the product and must be kept accessible in the immediate vicinity of the product for any person working on or with this product.

-Read carefully and make sure you understand this manual prior to starting any work with this camera.
+Read carefully and make sure you understand this manual prior to starting any work with this product .
 The basic prerequisite for safe work is compliant with all specified safety and handling instructions.